api3dao/oev-docs/docs/oev/searchers/dapis.md

 #### OEV Endpoints

-The following are the endpoints that are publicly available:
+The following are the OEV endpoints that are publicly available:

 1. `https://signed-api.api3.org/public-oev/<AIRNODE_ADDRESS>`